LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booster-rockets/bestpractices.rst

    can find complete code posted.
 A simple copy/paste into the assignment box will give you a correct result, but you have completely skipped your learning opportunity.
+#.
+DO make a running list of things you've learned and watch it grow each class.

 And don't forget:

 .. pull-quote::

-   Learning takes work, and you need the practice. *Do your homework*.
+   Learning takes work, and you need the practice.  **Do your homework**.